itspetar/itspetar.github.io/talks.md

 ## Talks

-Below are links to some recorded talks I have given.
+Below are links to some recorded talks of mine.

 * <a href="https://www.youtube.com/watch?v=Hq5APNPJuiw">One World Cryo-EM Seminar</a>, March 2023
 * <a href="https://www.youtube.com/watch?v=wEgoGIjkjqA" target="_blank">Cryo-Electron Microscopy and Beyond Workshop</a>, Institute for Pure and Applied Mathematics, November 2022